-Medical Insurance Billing and Coding professionals perform a variety of administrative health information functions, including those associated with organizing, analyzing, and technically evaluating health insurance claim forms and coding diseases, surgeries, medical procedures, and other therapies for billing and collection.
+Program Description: Medical Insurance Billing and Coding professionals perform a variety of administrative health information functions, including those associated with organizing, analyzing, and technically evaluating health insurance claim forms and coding diseases, surgeries, medical procedures, and other therapies for billing and collection.

 The objective of the Medical Insurance Billing and Coding program is to provide the student with the appropriate didactic theory and hands-on skills necessary to prepare them for entry-level positions as medical insurance billers and coders in today's health care offices, clinics, and facilities.
-Students will study diagnostic and procedural terminology as it relates to the accurate completion of medical insurance claims.
+Students will learn diagnostic and procedural terminology as it relates to the accurate completion of medical insurance claims.
 Utilizing a format of medical specialties, relevant terms will also be introduced and studied.

 The Medical Insurance Billing and Coding program is a 760 clock hour/48.0 credit unit course of study, consisting of seven individual learning units, called modules.
-Students are required to complete all modules, starting with Module MEDINTRO and continuing in any sequence until all seven modules have been completed.
-After the MEDINTRO Introductory Module is completed, the remaining six modules stand alone as units of study.
+Students are required to complete all modules.
+Students must first complete the Module HCIN and then continue in any sequence for the remaining six modules.
 If students do not complete any portion of one of these modules, the entire module must be repeated.
-Upon successful completion all modules, students participate in an externship.
+Upon successful completion of all modules, students participate in an externship.
 This consists of 200 clock hours of hands-on experience working either in a tutorial classroom setting called a practicum or in an outside facility in the field of medical insurance billing and coding.

-Module Code Module Title Clock Hours Quarter Credits MEDINTRO Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel 6.0 MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 80 6.0 MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitourinary System 80 6.0 MIBIE Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology 80 6.0 MIBMS Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculoskeletal System 6.0 MIBRG Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems 6.0 MIBSN SN Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology 6.0 MIBXT Externship 200 6.0 Program Totals: 760 48.0
+Module Number Module Title Clock Hours Quarter Credits HCIN Introduction to the Healthcare Profession 80 6.0 MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 80 6.0 MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitorurinary System 80 6.0 MIBIE Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology 80 6.0 MIBMS Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculoskeletal System 80 6.0 MIBRG Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems 80 6.0 MIBSN Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology 80 6.0 MIBPC MIBPC Practicum -OR- 200 6.0 MIBXT MIBXT Externship 200 6.0 Program Totals: 760 48.0